 The Faculty of Professional Studies consists of the Schools of Education, Health Administration, Librarianship and Social Work.
-Facilities are available in each of these Schools for research programs leading to doctoral or Master's degrees.
-In addition the following formal course Master's degrees are offered: Master of Education; Master of Education; Master of Health Administration; Master of Health Planning; Master of Nursing Administration; Master of Librarianship; Master of Social Work and Master of Welfare Policy.
+Facilities are available in each of these schools for research programs leading to doctoral or Master's degrees.
+In addition the following formal course Master's degrees are offered: Master of Education; Master of Educational Administration; Master of Health Administration; Master of Health Planning; Master of Nursing Administration; Master of Librarianship; Master of Social Work and Master of Welfare Policy.
 Courses for the award of a graduate diploma are available in education and information management (librarianship or archives administration).
+A post-graduate Bachelor of Education Honours degree course is also available.

-The School of Education offers a one-year full-time course for graduates leading to the award of the Diploma in Education

-(DipEd) and also programs leading to the award of the degrees of Master of Education (MEd), Master of Educational Administration (MEdAdmin) and Doctor of Philosophy (PhD).
+The School of Education offers a one-year full-time course for graduates leading to the award of the Diploma in Education (DipEd).
+This diploma may be awarded with Merit.
+A two-year post-graduate research and course-work program leading to the degree of Bachelor of Education with Honours is also available at the pre-service level.
+In addition, the school offers programs leading to the award of the degrees of Master of Education (MEd), Master of Educational Administration (MEdAdmin) and Doctor of Philosophy (PhD).

-5560 Education Graduate Diploma Course Diploma in Education
+5560 Education Graduate Diploma Course

+Diploma in Education DipEd

 A course leading to the award of the Diploma in Education (DipEd) is available to graduates of the University of New South Wales or other approved universities.
 The one-year full-time Graduate Diploma course is designed to give professional training in education to graduate students, but it is also possible for this course to be taken over two years on a part-time basis.

-Students may be awarded the Diploma in Education with Merit by successful completion of specified additional studies within the one year course.
+Students may be awarded the Diploma in Education with Merit by successful completion of specified additional studies within the one-year course.
 Details are available from the School.

-Re-enrolment In Diploma in Education
+Re-enrolment in Diploma in Education